-27 The information provided below aims to assist Member Governments, Parties to the STCW Convention, companies and seafarers in ensuring that training programmes on the use of ECDIS provided to masters and deck officers serving on ships fitted with ECDIS meet the mandatory training requirements of the STCW Convention:

-- .1 under the provisions of the STCW Convention and Code, all officers in charge of a navigational watch on ships of 500 gross tonnage or more must have a thorough knowledge and ability to use nautical charts and nautical publications (refer STCW Code Table A-II/1); - .2 masters and officers in charge of a navigational watch (both at management and operational level) serving on ships fitted with ECDIS should as a minimum, undertake appropriate generic ECDIS training, meeting the competence requirements of the 2010 Manila Amendments to the STCW Convention and Code; - .3 the 2010 Manila Amendments to the STCW Convention and Code have reinforced ECDIS training requirements and introduced several additional specific competencies in the use of ECDIS for officers both at management and operational level serving on ECDIS-fitted ships(refer to STCW Code Tables A-II/1 and A-II/2).
-Training in accordance with the 2010 Manila Amendments became effective from 1 July 2013; - .4 masters and officers certificated under chapter II of the STCW Convention serving on board ships fitted with ECDIS are to be familiarized (in accordance with STCW regulation I/14) with the ship's equipment including ECDIS; - .5 STCW Convention regulation I/14, paragraph 1.5, as well as sections 6.3 and 6.5 of the International Safety Management (ISM) Code, require companies to ensure seafarers are provided with familiarization training.
+- The information provided below aims to assist Member States, Parties to the 1978 STCW Convention, as amended, companies and seafarers in ensuring that training programmes on the use of ECDIS provided to masters and deck officers serving on ships fitted with ECDIS meet the mandatory training requirements of the 1978 STCW Convention: - .1 under the provisions of the STCW Convention and Code, all officers in charge of a navigational watch on ships of 500 gross tonnage or more must have a thorough knowledge and ability to use nautical charts and nautical publications (refer STCW Code, Table A-II/1); - .2 masters and officers in charge of a navigational watch (both at management and operational level) serving on ships fitted with ECDIS should as a minimum, undertake appropriate generic ECDIS training, meeting the competence requirements of the 2010 Manila Amendments to the STCW Convention and Code; - the 2010 Manila Amendments to the STCW Convention and Code have reinforced ECDIS training requirements and introduced several additional specific competencies in the use of ECDIS for officers both at management and operational level serving on ECDIS-fitted ships (refer to STCW Code, Tables A-II/1 and A-II/2).
+Training in accordance with the 2010 Manila Amendments became effective from 1 July 2013; - .4 masters and officers certificated under chapter II of the STCW Convention serving on board ships fitted with ECDIS are to be familiarized (in accordance with STCW Convention, regulation I/14) with the ship's equipment including ECDIS: - .5 STCW Convention, regulation I/14, paragraph 1.5, as well as section 6.3 of the ISM Code, requires companies to ensure seafarers are provided with familiarization.
 A ship safety management system should include familiarization with the ECDIS equipment fitted, including its backup arrangements, sensors and related peripherals.
 ECDIS manufacturers are encouraged to provide training resources including type-specific materials.
-These resources may form part of the ECDIS familiarization training; - .6 STCW Convention regulation I/14, paragraph 1.4, requires companies to maintain evidence of the training and ensures that it is readily accessible.
-For certificates of competency that have expiry dates beyond 1 January 2017, port State control authorities should accept the certificate issued as prima facie evidence that the seafarer has met the standard of competence required by the 2010 Amendments in accordance with the control provisions of article X and regulation I/4 of the STCW Convention; - .7 companies should also maintain evidence of the familiarization training in compliance with STCW Convention regulation I/14, paragraph 1.5;
+These resources may form part of the ECDIS familiarization; - STCW Convention, regulation I/14, paragraph 1.4, requires companies to maintain evidence of the training and ensures that it is readily accessible.
+For certificates of competency that have expiry dates beyond 1 January 2017, port State control authorities should accept the certificate issued as prima facie evidence that the seafarer has met the standard of competence required by the 2010 Amendments in accordance with the control provisions of article X and regulation I/4 of the STCW Convention:

-&lt;sup>1 Training and assessment in the use of ECDIS is not required for those who serve exclusively on ships not fitted with ECDIS.
+Training and assessment in the use of ECDIS is not required for those who serve exclusively on ships not fitted with ECDIS.
 This limitation shall be reflected in the endorsements issued to the seafarer concerned (refer to tables A-II/1 and A-II/2 of the STCW Code).